 Line 1 (bottom line)

 You reach a point of rest and safety, which is an initial level of success.
-The way ahead appears clear and bright.
-It is right to feel pleased about your progress.
-The timing is ideal for expansion now, especially in the area of relationships.
+The way ahead appears clear and bright—you should feel pleased about your progress.
+The timing is ideal for expansion, especially in the area of relationships.

-Have you ever soared too far, too high, and found yourself in a difficult or hostile situation?
+Have you ever soared too far and too high, and found yourself in a difficult or hostile situation?
 Perhaps even lost your way?
-Sometimes we don’t let things develop quietly, but forge ahead rashly to find ourselves suddenly caught up in a struggle.
-In such cases, the first requirement is to slow down -- or climb down -- very carefully.
+Sometimes, we don’t let things develop quietly but forge ahead rashly, then find ourselves suddenly caught up in a struggle.
+In such cases, the first requirement is to slow down—or climb down—very carefully.

-When you find yourself in an awkward position, even if through no fault of your own, find a safe place to land, and regain your balance.
-When tumbling through the air, it helps to find a net.
-Quickly.
-And then rest there awhile before getting back on the tightrope.
-Don’t worry.
-You will find your balance again.
+When you find yourself in an awkward position, even through no fault of your own, find a safe place to land and regain your balance.
+When tumbling through the air, it helps to find a net—quickly.
+Then rest there awhile before getting back on the tightrope.
+And once you do, don’t worry; you will find your balance again.

-When moving rapidly toward the heights, it’s common to separate from old friends and past associates -- even partners sometimes.
-Naturally, in such circumstances, you feel a bit lonely, but periods of isolation and withdrawal are unavoidable in the process of self-development, as a kind of social sleep that makes reawakening possible.
-Even though a period of withdrawal from others can complicate your life for this period of time, you must move through such times with patience, rather than ignore your needs for privacy and concentration.
-Misunderstandings will become resolved over time and reconciliation with important others will be achieved.
+When moving rapidly toward the heights, it’s common to separate from old friends and past associates—sometimes even partners.
+Naturally, in such circumstances, you feel a bit lonely, but periods of isolation and withdrawal are unavoidable in the process of self-development; it’s a kind of social sleep that makes reawakening possible.
+Even though such a withdrawal can complicate your life, you must move through such times with patience; don’t ignore your needs for privacy and concentration.
+Misunderstandings will be resolved over time and reconciliation with important others will be achieved.

 Line 6 (top line)

-When gradual development reaches its climax, supreme good fortune results and a great example is set for others.
-Be true to your goals; even though they may seem selfish to others, your success in achieving them will bring value to the lives of those around you.
+When gradual development reaches its climax, supreme good fortune results; and a great example is set for others.
+Be true to your goals, even when doing so seems selfish to others.
+Your success in achieving them will bring value to the lives of those around you.